Illustrations and Paintings by Maggie Covert LeBlanc

 Maggie currently works with multiple local realtors and real estate companies providing personalized illustrations and paintings for them to gift to sellers or buyers at closing.
 Creating connections with others who love architecture and real estate is continually inspirational to Maggie’s craft and business growth.

-In addition to the architectural work, Maggie has begun a series of "Walking Illustrations".
+In addition to the architectural work, Maggie has a series of "Walking Illustrations".
 Each walking piece is meant to provoke a feeling of movement (physical, emotional, spiritual, mental)- growth in one's life and development.
-With these illustrations, Maggie hopes to portray a joy that much art, culture and people are missing in modern times.
+With these illustrations, Maggie hopes to portray a joy that much art, culture and people are missing in recent years.
 Focusing in on joy with a little whimsy and maybe even some historical or spiritual undertones, Maggie aims to show that "everyone walks the same path."